Recertification FAQs

 3. Did you complete the recertification requirements within 1-2 weeks of receiving the notice?
 There is a small lapse of time from when the mailing list is pulled, to when the notices are actually sent out.

-• Is there a grace period or late fee option?
+• Is there a grace period?

-Appeals can take a few months to receive a response and are intended for individuals who have had extenuating circumstances during the missed reporting period and/or deadline.
-Ex: Serious illness (cancer), car accident that leads to change in lifestyle, death in the immediate family.
+Appeal: Appeals are intended for individuals who have had extenuating circumstances during the missed reporting period and/or deadline.
+Examples: Serious illness (TBI, stroke, cancer, etc.), car accident that leads to change in lifestyle, or death in the immediate family.
+It can take a few months to receive a response and submitting an appeal does not provide guarantee of approval or exception.

 CEU Questions